shopware/docs/products/plugins/migration-assistant/guides/creating-a-new-migration-profile.md

+---
+nav:
+  title: Creating a new migration profile
+  position: 40

+---

 # Creating a new migration profile

 If you want to migrate your data from a different source system than Shopware, create a new migration profile for the Migration Assistant.
 But if you want to convert your plugin data from a Shopware system to Shopware 6, please have a look at this HowTo: [extend a shopware migration profile](extending-a-shopware-migration-profile).